Masked Marauder: Powers and abilities

 The Masked Marauder is a costumed criminal scientist whose helmet projects "opti-blasts" which can temporarily or permanently blind a victim.
 He is an engineering genius, and his inventions include the Tri-Man, the Tri-Animan, the Bombdroid, a truck with a "hydraulic hoist", a helicopter with a force field, and a teleportation device which can affect even unwitting targets who are far away.
 He also has modest training in the martial arts.

 His planning abilities and knack for inspiring trust have allowed him to command well-trained teams of henchmen.
 However, his plans are often spoiled by his mental quirks.
-He suffers from obsessive–compulsive personality disorder and insists that his men execute his plans according to timetables that schedule each step down to the second.
+He insists that his men execute his plans according to timetables that schedule each step down to the second.
 Even a few seconds' deviation from one of his timetables causes him to become extremely agitated.
 He is also excessively arrogant, and always assumes that his opponents will be rendered completely helpless by his opti-blasts, despite being repeatedly proven wrong on this point.